uyuni-project/tetra/README.md

 A list of commonly used jars can be found [below](#frequently-used-sources).

+You can also use:

+    gjp list-kit-missing-sources

+To get a list of jars that have one or more `.class` file which does not have a corresponding `.java` file in `kit/` (or zip files in `kit/`).

 ### Ant builds

 `gjp` is currently optimized for Maven as it is the most common build tool, but it can work with any other.
 In particular, support for Ant has already been implemented and `gjp ant` works like `gjp mvn`.